Super Troopers: Plot

-The governor arrives in Spurbury; Ramathorn and Foster break into the police impound and steal the Winnebago, planning to reveal the marijuana discovered by Foster at a press conference.
+The governor arrives in Spurbury; Thorny and Foster break into the police impound and steal the Winnebago, planning to reveal the marijuana discovered by Foster at a press conference.
 They barely make it in time, only to discover the marijuana has already been seized by the Spurbury police, with Chief Grady claiming credit.
 Foster accuses Ursula of revealing the location of the marijuana in exchange for a favorable assignment.
 Having nothing to show for their efforts, the state troopers expect their station to be shut down.

 Back at the station, the troopers find Farva dressed in a Spurbury police uniform; Foster realizes that it was Farva, not Ursula, who betrayed the location of the marijuana.
-The troopers, including Captain O'Hagen, handcuff Farva to a toilet and drunkenly vandalize Chief Grady's house.
+The troopers, including O'Hagan, handcuff Farva to a toilet and drunkenly vandalize Grady's house.
 Ursula offers to help the troopers get back at Grady and tips them off to intercept a drug-running truck.
 As they attempt to pursue it, the troopers encounter an escaped Farva, who holds them at gunpoint and berates them for not taking him seriously as a cop.
-O'Hagen intervenes and the troopers convince Farva to help them stop the drug smugglers.
+O'Hagan intervenes and the troopers convince Farva to help them stop the drug smugglers.
 Following the truck to a nearby airfield, the troopers observe it being loaded with marijuana from a Canadian-marked plane.
-Chief Grady and several Spurbury officers then arrive, and the troopers realize that the local police are running protection for the smugglers.
+Grady and several Spurbury officers then arrive, and the troopers realize that the local police are running protection for the smugglers.
 After creating a diversion, the troopers brawl with the Spurbury officers and smugglers, ultimately arresting them.

-Some days later, the governor sends Captain O'Hagen a letter thanking him for his efforts, but telling him the station will still be shut down.
-Three months later, Ramathorn and Rabbit, as deliverymen, find themselves bringing a keg of beer to a party hosted by underage college students they previously arrested.
+Some days later, the governor sends O'Hagan a letter thanking him for his efforts, but telling him the station will still be shut down.
+Three months later, Thorny and Rabbit, as deliverymen, find themselves bringing a keg of beer to a party hosted by underage college students they previously arrested.
 As the teenagers torment the seemingly powerless ex-troopers, they remove their deliverymen's uniforms to reveal that they are Spurbury police officers, having replaced their corrupt predecessors.